gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 ## Cloud Connectivity

-When connecting enterprise networks to cloud service providers (CSPs), two main connectivity options are commonly used: **Virtual Private Networks (VPNs)** and **Private-Direct Connections**.
+When connecting enterprise networks to cloud service providers (CSPs), two main connectivity options are commonly used: **Virtual Private Networks (VPNs)** and **Private-Direct Connections (PDCs)**.

 ### VPN (Virtual Private Network)

 - Establishes a secure, encrypted connection between an on-premise network, remote offices, or client devices and the cloud provider’s network.
-- Typically uses an IPSec VPN to create an encrypted tunnel over the public internet.
+- Typically uses an **IPSec VPN** to create an encrypted tunnel over the public internet.
-  Extends the network securely without requiring a direct connection.
+- Extends the network securely without requiring a direct connection.
 - Works well for most organizations but may have limitations in speed and redundancy.
 - Example: AWS-managed VPN supports speeds up to 4 Gbps.
 - Cost: Relatively cheaper (e.g., 9 cents per gigabyte of data transfer).